00lhagen/Urban-Heat-Islands/README.md

 ### 1. Preparation

-* Fork and clone the repository to your computer

-* Download the [data](https://heibox.uni-heidelberg.de/d/bc815a4d7cdb4a23bc25/).
+Fork and clone the repository to your computer.
+Download the [data](https://heibox.uni-heidelberg.de/d/bc815a4d7cdb4a23bc25/).
 It contains the following files:

 <details>
 <summary>Preparations</summary>